Azure-GOT/Downloading-Files/Reduce cost with Azure VMs/Reduce Cost with Azure Virtual Machines.md

 <img src="Images/Log-Query-7days.png">

-- Log data for last **15 Days** of Virual Machine Performance.
+### Log data for last **15 Days** of Virual Machine Performance.

 - Here the **Perf** is the performance of hardware components operating systems and applications.
-We are providing the minimum, average, maximum CPU utilization and minimum, average, maximum Memory utilization from last 15 days.
-Based on that we are filtering the result where the maximum CPU utilization is less than 25 and maximum Memory utilization is less than 25
+We are providing the minimum, average and maximum CPU utilization from last 15 days and Based on that we are filtering the result where the maximum CPU utilization is less than 25 percentage.
-- In the Memory part, *% Committed Bytes In Use* is for Windows and *% Used Memory* is for Linux

-  - Maximum CPU utilization is less than 25

         Perf
         | where TimeGenerated > ago(15d)